browserify/browserify/readme.markdown

 Standard Options:

   --outfile, -o    Write the browserify bundle to this file.
                    If unspecified, browserify prints to stdout.

   --require, -r    A module name or file to bundle.require()
                    Optionally use a colon separator to set the target.

   --entry, -e      An entry point of your app

   --ignore, -i     Omit a file from the output bundle.

   --external, -x   Reference a file from another bundle.

+  --transform, -t  Use a transform module on top-level files.

+  --command, -c    Use a transform command on top-level files.

   --help, -h       Show this message

 Advanced Options: